 And inasmuch as states must ratify the amendment, it could generate a widespread debate, one that is at the heart of our national crisis.
 Such a debate would be immensely valuable in itself and could accelerate a march through the amendment process.

-top priority among surveyed voters.
+Political insiders point out that reforming campaign spending does not seem to be a top priority among surveyed voters.
 But this is because it is invariably presented as an abstract issue, of interest mostly to law school professors and “good government” liberals.

-to the economic crisis—that is, welfare for corporate America and a brutally competitive labor market for the rest of us—has laid bare the way in which political contributions influence the economic fate of the typical American.
+It may be the moment to liberate the issue of plutocracy from this high-minded political ghetto.
+The response of the country’s elite to the economic crisis—that is, welfare for corporate America and a brutally competitive labor market for the rest of us—has laid bare the way in which political contributions influence the economic fate of the typical American.
 Class lines are hardening.
 The highly touted service economy is morphing into a servant economy of low wages, insecure work, and eroding personal dignity.
 Connecting the dots between Big Dollar and that bleak future should not be too difficult.

 Where would the energy for such a movement come from?
 Certainly not from Washington.
 As Lessig observes, “The one thing that every incumbent has done under the current system is win.”
 But the nation outside the Beltway is clearly dissatisfied with that current system.
 This November a large number of both Obama and Romney voters will go to the polls holding their noses.